The Garden of Allah (play): Background

 Four months after the original novel's publication in October 1904, newspapers reported the stage rights for both the US and UK had been secured by David Belasco.
 However, the reports were premature; Hichens was initially opposed to seeing this work on the stage.
 By June 1910 he had reconsidered and was reportedly working on a dramatization.
 This was done with "an anonymous collaborator" and finished by January 1911.

 The collaborator was the long-retired actress Mary Anderson, who convinced Hichens to allow George C. Tyler to buy the dramatic rights for Liebler & Company.
 Liebler & Company leased the New Theater building on Central Park West in March 1911, in order to stage large-scale productions, the first of which would be The Garden of Allah.
 The lease agreement included a provision for renaming the theater, as the owners wanted to reuse the "New Theater" name.
 Tyler selected "Century Theatre" as the new name.

-Tyler, with stage director Hugh Ford and set designer Edward Morange, met Hichens in Biskra, Algeria during April 1911.
+Tyler, with stage director Hugh Ford and set designer Edward A. Morange, met Hichens in Biskra, Algeria during April 1911.
 They visited the real locales that inspired Hichens, collected material for use in the production, and recruited inhabitants of the area as performers.
 Liebler & Company stage craftsmen began modifications to the Century theater for handling large productions, which included a massive revolving stage on which two different settings could be placed.